Edinburgh Central Mosque: History

-The Mosque

-Building Exterior
+Architecture

 The mosque is built from stone and has calligraphy instilled in the design, facing the courtyard.
 The calligraphy found on the mosque is square kufic, highlighting God's name in Arabic as Allah.

-Main prayer hall

 The main hall is where the Friday prayer (Jumu'ah) and the five daily prayers (salat) are held.
 There are two chandeliers, a vast carpet, and chairs for the elderly and disabled.
 Many short lectures and small discussion groups are held here, although such groups must give notice.
 The mosque also offers funeral services and the prayer Salat al-Janazah.
 There are two side entrances to the hall and a small glass room which also has a separate entrance/exit with a ramp for the disabled.

-Ablution

 There are separate ablution (wudu) rooms for both male and female.
 The males' contains 21 ablution washers, nine flush toilets, four Squat toilets and six sinks.
 As of 2010, the mosque has received additional funding and the decision has been made to upgrade the ablution facilities to accommodate more people; there will also be a separate room for the Islamic funeral process of bathing the dead body and enshrouding.

-Multi-purpose hall

 A second hall is located downstairs; it is much smaller than the main prayer hall.
 The room is sometimes opened for Friday prayers and Salat al Eid.
 The room is mainly used for storage but opens every year for the Islam Festival Edinburgh.

-The library

 There is a medium-sized library that holds a large variety of Islamic books for selling and lending.
 The library is opened from the morning to evening.
 It also holds many services such as classes in Arabic and the Qur'an as well as group discussions such as the "Brother circle", since there are two medium-sized tables and chairs.